What is the NAVLE?

 Write the NAVLE

 The NAVLE is a requirement to enter into private veterinary medical practice in North America.
-The exam is offered throughout North America and certain overseas sites at computer testing centers operated by Prometric, and is available during a four-week testing window in November–December, and a two-week window in April.
+The NAVLE is offered throughout North America and certain overseas sites at computer testing centres operated by Prometric.
+The NAVLE is available during 2 testing windows per year: November–December and April.

 You are strongly encouraged to wait until all clinical rotations have been completed before sitting the NAVLE.
 This usually means waiting until November – December as these are invaluable for providing the general clinical awareness and experience needed to pass the NAVLE.